fuad-bassam/reading-notes/day8/CollectionsAndEnums.md

 ## **Collection**  :paperclip:
 ---
-is a grop of related objects we but it inside `<>` and we can use collection with many thing
+is a group of related objects we but it inside `<>` and we can use collection with many things

 1. **index collection**
     - array